French Macarons with Chocolate Ganache

 French Macarons with Chocolate Ganache in ready

-• The macarons taste the best when refrigerated 24 – 48 hrs.
+• The macarons taste the best when refrigerated for 24 - 48 hrs.
 Bring it back to room temperature before serving.

 French Macarons with Chocolate Ganache in a tray